Rookmangud Katawal: Personal life

-Post retirement
+Post-retirement

 After his retirement from the Nepalese Army in 2009, Katawal has been involved in many public functions and private ceremonies.
 He has travelled widely, attending conferences and talk programs both inside and outside the country.
 He enjoys interacting, discussing and debating with people about current and past issues related to society.
 He has traveled to different states of the US and Canada to interact with the Nepalese communities.
 He has interacted in Johns Hopkins's university and Harvard with such communities.
 He has also attended international conference in Hiroshima university and a seminar in Seoul.
 He has visited UK for interaction.
 He has visited India many times accepting invitations of Vivekananda International foundation, India foundation etc. He went to Tel-Aviv to participate in the world summit for counter-terrorism.

 The Katawal Trust

 In 2074 B.S., Rookmangud Katawal chaired "the Katawal Trust" established to run volunteering program for increase in quality of education of children in Nepal.
-The “Rookmangud Katawal Trust” is established in order to make personality and character development of descendants of Nepalese society by uplifting quality of education of the nation with diligent manner by making comprehensive development in Formal Education, Technical Education, Informal Education, Literacy to uplift educationally backward, victims of conflict and underprivileged class people and to make timely reform in our social, cultural and religious customs by promoting mutual support, harmony and brotherhood in society.
-It is a not-for-profit NGO dedicated to improve the education of underprivileged children in Nepal.
-In our view, the preponderance of under-educated Nepalese is the number one impediment standing in the way of Nepal's attempt to raise its people's quality of life in the 21st century.
-The trust particularly focuses on the education of younger girls and boys living in remote Nepali villages but the organization will extend its functional area gradually all over the country in near future.